-The Iowa City Planning and Community Development Department hosted a series of workshops with residents and business owners from the Southeast District to discuss and gather input on what people wanted to see in the future of their neighborhood.
+The Iowa City Neighborhood and Development Services Department hosted a series of workshops with residents and business owners from the Southeast District to discuss and gather input on what people wanted to see in the future of their neighborhood.
 The workshops provided the impetus for the development of the Southeast District Plan, which will help guide the City in future decisions and plans for the area.
 Some of the workshop discussions focused on the need to revitalize the Towncrest commercial district in ways that would serve existing businesses while also drawing new retailers, service providers, and consumers to the area.
 Those conversations were the seed that grew to become the Towncrest Urban Renewal Plan.

 Towncrest neighborhood revitalization focus of May 14 presentation